 - Make certain that the dispensing valve on the refrigerant source is in the closed position.

 - Make certain that both the high pressure and the low pressure valves are in their closed position.

-- Connect both high and low couplers to the A/C system’s service ports.
-After connecting the couplers, open them by turning the knob on the top of it clockwise until it stops.
+- Connect both high and low couplers to the A/C system’s corresponding service ports.
+After connecting the couplers, open them by turning the knob on the top of them clockwise until they stop.

 - Open valve on the refrigerant source.

 - Open the low side valve on the manifold gauge set.

 - Charge system until gauges read over 50 pounds of pressure.

 - Close low side valve on the manifold gauge set.

 - Turn off High Side and Low Side valves on the manifold gauge set.